Skip to content

 Single text boxes at the end are too open-ended.
 Faced with “Any other comments?”, most people write nothing, or write something so general it can’t be acted on.
 Targeted questions (“What one thing would you change about this session?”) produce more specific, usable responses.

-The fix: combine targeted rating scales (with anchored descriptions) with focused open-ended questions, and use conditional logic to show relevant follow-ups only when the context calls for them.
+The fix is the Score → Evidence → Action pattern: combine targeted rating scales with anchored descriptions, ask for one concrete example behind the score, and use conditional logic to show relevant follow-ups only when the context calls for them.

 What to Include in an Evaluation Form